Anxiety is a typical reaction to stress. It is a condition that involves nervousness, apprehension, unrealistic fear and worry.

 Social Anxiety Disorder

 Social Anxiety Disorder is characterized by such physical symptoms as dry mouth, increased heartbeat, blushing, trembling and shaking, difficulty swallowing, and twitching in the muscles.
 Many people with the social anxiety disorder also experience depression.

 The Social Anxiety Institute suggests that almost 90% of people who suffer from social anxiety are misdiagnosed.
 Oftentimes they are told that they have depression, schizophrenia, panic disorders, or personality disorders.
 But research shows that social anxiety can also be cured gradually.

 Behavior therapy, cognitive therapy, and relaxation techniques are some non-pharmacological medications for social anxiety.
 However, it is also recommended for people with this disorder to also take medicated drugs as: Paxil, Zoloft, monoamine oxidase inhibitors (MAOIs) and Beta-Adrenergic Blockers.

 OCD is an anxiety disorder caused by anxious unwanted thoughts (obsessions) and repeated rituals (compulsions) you can not control.
 It is a type of anxiety that happens when there is a problem with the way the brain deals with normal worrying and doubts.

-Treating OCD can be of two ways: with medicine and behavior therapy.
+Treating OCD can be in two ways: with medicine and behaviour therapy.
 Medicines that help brain chemicals work properly can help people with OCD.
 Sample medicines are: Luvox (fluvoxamine), Anafranil (clomipramine), Prozac (fluoxetine), and Paxil (paroxetine).
-Psychotherapy, Counseling and Electroconvulsive Therapy (ECT) are also best ways in relieving a person with OCD.
+Psychotherapy, Counseling and Electroconvulsive Therapy (ECT) are also best ways of relieving a person with OCD.

 Posttraumatic Stress Disorder (PTSD)